 The financial statements of the Group for the Year have been reviewed by the Audit Committee and audited by the external auditor, Deloitte Touche Tohmatsu ("Deloitte").
-For the Year, the audit fee was HK\$2,350,000 and the non-audit service fees paid and payable to Deloitte was HK\$ nil.
+For the Year, the audit fee was HK\$2,350,000 and the non-audit service fees paid and payable to Deloitte was HK\$149,000.
+The non-audit services mainly comprised taxation compliance services.
 The responsibilities of the external auditors with respect to financial reporting are set out in the section "Independent Auditor's Report".